 How Are Test Scores Used to Understand My Specific Situation?

-Your test scores are compared to scores from people who are similiar to you in age and educational background, etc. This way, the neuropsychologist can judge whether or not your scores are normal for you.
+Your test scores are compared to scores from people who are similar to you in age and educational background, etc. This way, the neuropsychologist can judge whether or not your scores are normal for you.
 The pattern of your own test scores will also be reviewed to estimate whether or not there has been a change in certain abilities.

 What Should I Expect?